 School bus routes and stops are determined by District 54’s Transportation Services Department on the basis of safety, efficiency and student ridership.
 Bus routes, stops or times may be altered by District 54’s Transportation Services Department if ridership changes during the school year.
 Scheduled bus route stop times are set as a general guide.

-Students must be at their stop at least 5 minutes before the scheduled pick-up time to maintain a safe and timely arrival at school.

 Students are expected to ride to and from school on their assigned buses.
 Students may only get on and off the bus at their assigned stops.
 It is the district’s long-standing practice that a child must have consistent pick-up and drop-off points to ensure student safety.
 Parents or guardians must notify the school in writing if permission is given for a student to walk, rather than ride, to and from school.

 District 54 will provide free bus transportation for students in kindergarten through eighth grade who attend their base school, an open enrollment school or a magnet school and live 1.5 miles or more from the school they attend or live within an area that the Illinois Department of Transportation has determined to be a safety hazard (such as if students would have to cross a busy road).

 District 54 is offering parent-paid transportation during the 2021-22 school year, but we cannot guarantee everyone will be provided a spot, depending on the number of students choosing to attend in person and the number riding the bus.
 We will do all we can to accommodate as many parent-paid riders as we are able to based on whatever mitigation guidance is in place in the fall.

 Busing fees must be paid in full when students register for busing.
 People who register by July 15, will receive a $50 early-bird discount.

 The transportation fees for the 2021-22 school year are as follows.
 This multiple child discount is applicable to immediate family members only.